 Inventory is valued at the lower of cost and net market value and after provisions for obsolescence.
 Cost in the case of raw materials comprises the purchase price and attributable costs, less trade discounts.
-Cost in the case of work in progress and finished goods, comprises fixed labor, raw materials costs and attributable overheads.
+As at the year ended December 31, 2006 the carrying value of inventory on the balance sheet was \$2.6 million (2005: \$1.7 million).